 Set the date for your session, the designated start and stop times, and then tell your student how to find it.

-In the Scheduler, you'll find these things.
+In the Scheduler, or sessions list, you'll find these things.

 - Course room: At the start of the page is a course room.
 The course room is an open session dedicated to your course.

 This is only available when you go to Collaborate from inside a course.

 - Create Session: Create new sessions.
 Sessions you create appear after the course room and Create Session button.

 - Session options: Open the Session options menu to join, edit or delete the session.
 You can also copy a guest link and view reports for this session.